-The taskforce meets monthly on the 2nd Tuesday every month.
+The taskforce meets every other month on the 2nd Tuesday.
 Meetings are held from 1:00pm – 2:00pm in person and by teleconference.
 Participation in meetings are for NCHICA members only, and registration is required.
 Click here to view upcoming meetings.

 Sponsor lunch at an upcoming Telehealth Taskforce meeting and give a brief presentation about your organization’s products and services.